Jennifer Barker MD

 Current Clinical Practice Internal Medicine, Chronic Pain, VAMC

-Professional Interests Currently, I work at an interdisciplinary clinic at the VA that provides the veterans with a holistic approach to managing chronic pain.
-I worked as a primary care physician for over 20 years and managed complex patients with chronic diseases and provided preventive care.
-I also have a focus on the Medical Humanities and work in the Center for Bioethics and Humanities.
-I have directed the wellness/professionalism sessions for the medical students and edit literary publications for the Anschutz Medical Campus.
+Professional Interests I work in an interdisciplinary clinic at the VA that provides veterans with a holistic approach to managing chronic pain.
+I also have a focus on the Medical Humanities and edit literary publications for the Anschutz Medical Campus.

 Personal Interests I enjoy making things and creative activities such as painting, drawing, and playing music.
-I also love doing improv and think that it is a great way to approach life.
-I enjoy gardening and being outside.
-I enjoy teaching meditation and techniques for personal growth to others.
+I enjoy improv and think that it is a great way to approach life.

-I like working with students because I enjoy learning about them and observing their development over the years.
-I enjoy helping them to reach their goals, personally and professionally.
-I find that working with students is an excellent learning and growth experience for me because I am always learning new things and must adapt to each of them.
+I like working with students because I enjoy learning about them, observing their development over the years, and helping them to reach their goals, personally and professionally.
+I find that working with students is an excellent learning and growth experience for me because I constantly learn new ideas and must adapt to each of them.

 Current Clinical Practice I work at CU Anschutz campus and Highlands Ranch Hospital as a general anesthesiologist.